grafana/loki/docs/sources/setup/upgrade/upgrade-to-6x/index.md

 Memcached also deploys for the Single Binary, but this may not be desired in resource constrained environments.

-You can disable it with the following.
+You can disable it with the following configuration:

 ```
 chunksCache: